MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/synchronize-orders.md

 A sales document is now created and can be managed by using standard [!INCLUDE[prod_short](../includes/prod_short.md)] functionality.

-### <a name="manage-missing-customers"></a>Manage missing customers
+### Manage missing customers

 If your settings prevent creating a customer automatically and a proper existing customer can't be found, you'll need to assign a customer to the Shopify order manually.
 There are a few ways to do this:

 * You can assign the **Sell-to Customer No.** and **Bill-to Customer No.** directly on the **Shopify Orders** page by choosing a customer from the list of existing customers.
 * You can select a customer template code, then create, and assign the customer via the **Create new customer** action on the **Shopify Orders** page.
 Notice that the Shopify customer must have at least one address.
-Orders created via Shopify POS sales channel are often missing address details.
+Orders created via the Shopify POS sales channel are often missing address details.
 * You can map an existing customer to the related **Shopify Customer** in the **Shopify Customers** window and then choose the **Find Mapping** action on the **Shopify Orders** page.

-### <a name="how-the-connector-chooses-which-customer-to-use"></a>How the connector chooses which customer to use
+### How the connector chooses which customer to use

 The *Import order from Shopify* function tries to select customers in the following order: